akrabat/rka-content-type-renderer/README.md

 # Render output based on content-type

-Render an array to a JSON/XML/HTML PSR-7 Response based on a PSR-7 Request's Accept header.
+Render an array(or HAL object) to a JSON/XML/HTML PSR-7 Response based on a PSR-7 Request's Accept header.

 [![Build status][Master image]][Master]